 Front loading washing machines are very dominant in the UK and with good reason.
-Historically our kitchens have been small and we tend to prefer having our washing machines in the kitchen under a work top.
-Things are slowly changing as more modern homes have a separate laundry room but front loaders are firmly established as the number one choice here.
+Historically our kitchens have been small.
+Sometimes very small.
+We tend to prefer having our washing machines in the kitchen under a worktop.
+Things are slowly changing as more modern homes have a separate laundry room, but front loaders are firmly established as the number one choice in the UK.

-At the time of writing front-loading washing machines use considerably less water (reportedly up to 60% less), they also use less electricity and less detergent.
-They tend to wash better these days too, especially after the introduction of the eco-label awards for wash efficiency focussed manufacturer’s attention in this area.
+At the time of writing, front-loading washing machines use considerably less water (reportedly up to 60% less).
+They also use less electricity, and less detergent.
+They tend to wash better these days too, especially after the introduction of the eco-label awards for wash efficiency focused manufacturer’s attention in this area.

-A front loader is essential if it’s required to fit under the worktop.
-However, as top loaders can be made much slimmer than front loaders, as long as you don’t need to fit it under a worktop – or are prepared to drag it out – and you have a small width restriction it may be the best choice.
+But if you have only a small space and restricted width requirements then top loaders can be much slimmer than front loaders.
+As long as you don’t need to fit it under a worktop – or are prepared to drag it out – then in such circumstances a top loader may be the best choice.

 One of the most common so-called advantages of a top loader is that you can add an item of laundry after it has commenced washing but I fail to see how this is a serious advantage.
 The idea of leaving items of laundry out of the wash and then desperately needing to add something later being a common problem just doesn’t wash with me (excuse the pun).

-Which? don’t appear to be too impressed with top loaders either saying that none of the ones they tested were good enough to be a Best Buy.
+In the reviews I’ve seen, consumer group Which? don’t appear to be too impressed with top loaders.
+They said that none of the ones they tested were good enough to be a Best Buy.
 However, they don’t qualify this by saying how many they tested.

-At the end of the day some people may just prefer a top loading washing machine but front loading washing machines are likely to remain the number one choice.
-It’s possible that top loading washing machines may be more reliable in general, they tend to have less electronics and have more basic mechanical parts, but the greater running costs of a top loader are likely to cancel this out.
+At the end of the day, some people may just prefer a top loading washing machine, but front loading washing machines are likely to remain the number one choice for most people.
+It’s possible that top loading washing machines may be more reliable in general, they tend to have less electronics and have more basic mechanical parts, but the greater running costs of a top loader may well cancel this out.

-Finally, as top loaders use much more water (which is bad) a possible advantage to this is that they may rinse more efficiently.
-If rinsing thoroughly is very important to you (more important than wash efficiency and running costs) then it may be worth looking into a top loader but rinsing would need to be of paramount importance to you ( Why can’t modern washing machines rinse properly? )
+Top loaders use much more water (which is bad), but a possible advantage to this is that they may rinse more efficiently (Why can’t modern washing machines rinse properly?).
+If rinsing thoroughly is very important to you (more important than wash efficiency and running costs) then it may be worth looking into a top loader.
+But rinsing would need to be of paramount importance to you because overall a front loadeing washing machine is likely to be best for most people.